 Molecular Biology and Human Genetics Theory 751 (45)

 Molecular Biology and Human Genetics Project 775 (75)

-Important notice: Prospective students interested in doing the Human Genetics track should apply for BSc Honours in Molecular Biology (which will be named Molecular Biology AND Human Genetics in future) and notify the BSc Honours Programme Coordinator that they are interested in Human Genetics.
+Important notice: Prospective students interested in doing a Human Genetics project within the MBHG Division should apply for BSc Honours (Molecular Biology) and notify Dr Jennifer Jackson (firstname.lastname@example.org) that they are interested in the Human Genetics track.

 Foundational sub-modules (compulsory): This section includes a laboratory techniques course which runs concurrently with, and complements the theoretical components.